Gabzu00/Esl-vsDiscgolfKlubb/README.md

 On the site you receive information about the discgolf club in Eslöv and how to become a member.
 The site is very straight forward.
 ## Regular use
 The application is built with react for the frontend and node.js with express for the backend.
 For the database we use mongodb and we chose to use mongoclient instead of mongoose as we tought it was easier.
-We have also used bootstrap to make the website responsite.
+We have also used bootstrap to make the website responsive.
 In order to use our site follow this link --> https://eslovsdiscgolf.onrender.com/

 ## Running the webiste locally
 If you want to run the site locally clone the repo and run npm install.
 You also need to include a .env file and enter the following information.